RahulKanungo/hello-world/README.md

 # hello-world

+Hi to anyone or everyone!

-Getting to know the platform
+Just a person trying to know the platform